joz-k/LockFreeSpscQueue/README.md

 # C++23 Lock-Free SPSC Queue

-A high-performance, single-producer, single-consumer (SPSC) queue implemented in modern C++23.
+A high-performance, _batch-oriented_, single-producer, single-consumer (SPSC) queue implemented in modern C++23.

 This project provides a robust, tested, lock-free queue that is suitable for high-performance applications, such as real-time audio or low-latency trading systems, where data must be exchanged between two threads with minimal overhead.